Stay with Us: Ronald McDonald House at Boston Harbor

 If you would like to request to stay at the Ronald McDonald House at Boston Harbor, you must meet the following criteria:

 All family members being referred to stay with us must be vaccinated for COVID-19.
-Patients how are eligible should be vaccinated unless advised otherwise by their medical team.
+Patients who are eligible should be vaccinated unless advised otherwise by their medical team.

 The Ronald McDonald House of Boston Harbor serves families of pediatric patients age 21 and younger who are being actively treated at area hospitals.